fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 # README

-When creating a new OSS project these are some important things it should have:
+When creating a new OSS project these are some important things it must have:
 - Description of the project
 - Steps on how to setup the project
 - A contributing guide
 - A code of conduct

-We cannot miss this four things in every of our OS projetcs.

 # Steps on how to setup the project

-In this section you should describe the steps needed to get project up and running, some of the common things are:
+In this section we should describe the steps needed to get project up and running, some of the common things are:
-- External Dependencies of your project
+- External Dependencies of the project
 - Any task runner command to setup external services
+- Instructions to run automated tests
 - Setup configuration files
 - Environment variables

 # A contributing guide
-In this section you should document standards and steps to contribute to your project, some common things to include are:
+In this section we should document standards and steps to contribute to our project, some common things to include are:
 - Branch naming
-- What is the main branch where feature and hotfix branches should branch of The git flow that you chose for the project
+- What is the main branch where feature and hotfix branches should branch of The git flow that we chose for the project
-- If you are using an issue tracker, how would you link the PR with a story or issue
+- If we are using an issue tracker, how would we link the PR with a story or issue

 # Sponsorship